jidongxiao/CSCI1200-DataStructures/hws/inverse_word_search/README.md

 ## FAQs

 1. Q: Am I allowed to use data structures not covered in this class?
    A: Yes.
 For this homework, you can use whatever data structures you want to use; but last year, the student who topped the leaderboard with a very large margin, did not use any fancy data structures.
 The student used std::set, but did not use std::unordered_set or std::unordered_map, or any data structures which had not been covered in this class.

 2. Q: What bonus do I get if my program ranks higher than the instructor's program on the leaderboard?
-   A: If by Thursday night 10pm (which is hte submission deadline), your program ranks higher than the instructor's program, you have many options.
+   A: If by Thursday night 10pm (which is the submission deadline), your program ranks higher than the instructor's program, you have many options.
 You can choose one of these:
 - Drop the lowest test score
 - Drop the lowest homework
 - Skip 1 future homework